marioandrest/ws2018/README.md

 submited by **Mario Tinoco** in **Nov 2018**

-All code was writeen in vanilla javacript and sass.
+All code was written in vanilla javacript and sass.
 Build and other development scripts use [Webpack](https://webpack.js.org/), testing framework is [Jest](https://jestjs.io/).

 ### Installation